 Location tracking of people and objects can be extremely useful for organizations.
 However, when bringing smart and/or hybrid devices into professional use, technology is not the only thing that matters or the first thing that should be looked at.

 It is vital to look at your existing operational procedures and models, because a location tracking solution (as with any other solution) needs to fit the operational needs or the goals of the users, for example trying to increase security or efficiency of your operations.
 Once that’s clear, then the information systems can help to achieve this.
 Otherwise, you might be getting new technology just for the sake of it, with no real benefits for your users.

 When moving to broadband, hybrid solutions are the lowest-risk choice.
 It is not practical to simply replace traditional radios with smart devices.
 A better approach is to use digital or even analogue radios and LTE/4G/5G devices together during a hybrid phase.
 And here are 50 reasons you will want to adopt hybrid solutions:

 This was the sixth in a series of blog posts on how to bring smart and hybrid devices into professional use.
-The first five blog posts in the series tackled the questions:
+The first five blog posts in the series tackled these topics:

 - Manage your smartphones, hybrid devices and apps – professionally

 - How to use TETRA and smartphones in a hybrid way